Snehalkmore/notes/Multithreading-Notes.md

 1. run -
      run method is the entry point to start the execution of thread.
 2. start -
     execution of thread should be initiated with this method.
-Thread is in ready started but not yet running.
+Thread is in ready state but not yet running.
 It marks thread as in ready state and waits for CPU to be allocated.

 ## ExecutorService